akshaybabloo/keertana.gollahalli.com/content/about.md

 I am a very passionate and talkative person, through and through Potterhead.
 My hobbies include reading (a LOT), writing, binging Harry Potter and Friends, dancing and Dentistry.

-When I was first entered the field of Dentistry, I was baffled by the concept of having to study 32 teeth for 5 years and then some!
+When I first entered the field of Dentistry, I was baffled by the concept of having to study 32 teeth for 5 years and then some!
 I started with a thousand questions and 8 years later, I have a thousand more.
 With this page, I hope to address some of those questions and help my fellow budding Dentists.